KEVIN WOODS B.OST, BSC(HONS), PG Cert SPOP

 STOTT PILATES exercises help both men and women of all ages develop optimal strength, flexibility, endurance and posture, without building bulk or stressing joints.

-Zumba & Zumba Gold, a total workout, combining all elements of fitness – cardio, muscle conditioning, balance and flexibility.
+Dance Fit & Mature Movers, a total workout, combining all elements of fitness – cardio, muscle conditioning, balance and flexibility.

 Pilates is a method of exercise that consists of low-impact flexibility and muscular strength and endurance movements.
 Pilates emphasizes proper postural alignment, core strength and muscle balance.
 Pilates is named for its creator, Joseph Pilates, who developed the exercises in the 1920s.

-Grooving to the beats of salsa, flamenco, and merengue music feels more like a dance party than a workout, which is exactly what makes Zumba so popular.
-The Latin-inspired dance workout is one of the most popular group exercise classes in the world.
+Grooving to the beats of salsa, flamenco, and merengue music feels more like a dance party than a workout, which is why we can’t believe it’s not Zumba 😂.
+This dance workout is one of the most popular group exercise classes in the world.

-Perfect For active older adults who are looking for a modified Zumba®class that recreates the original moves you love at a lower-intensity.
+Perfect For active older adults who are looking for a modified dance class that keeps the body moving and the brain engaged.

 Class focuses on all elements of fitness: cardiovascular, muscular conditioning, flexibility and balance!